Recommended children's booklists sorted by age or topic

 Frank is ten.
 He likes cottage pie and football and cracking codes.
 Max is five.
 He eats only Quavers and some colours are too bright for him and if he has to wear a new T-shirt he melts down down down.Sometimes Frank wishes Mum could still do huge paintings of stars and asteroids like she used to, but since Max was born she just doesn’t have time.When tragedy hits Frank and Max’s lives like a comet, can Frank piece together a universe in which he and Max aren’t light years apart?This jaw-dropping, heartbreaking and hopeful novel from Katya Balen will remind you we are all made of stardust.
 For fans of thought-provoking, moving middle grade from Wonder to Skellig.

-Graphic novels about neurodiversity
+Graphic novels about neurodiverse characters

-Graphic Novel
+Graphic novel

-Readers will cheer Frankie on in this wonderful graphic novel of growth and self-discovery illustrated in bright oranges and blues.
+Readers will cheer Frankie on in this wonderful graphic novel of growth and self-discovery, illustrated in bright oranges and blues.

 Non-fiction